howijd/.github/CONTRIBUTING.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

+## Workflow related labels

+An version a large set of requirements planed for that version in roadmap.
+It is simply the list of features and tasks that need to be done within that **version**.
+Version are defined as GitHub projects at https://github.com/orgs/howijd/projects

+**feature**

+Feature belongs to **version** and defines feature either existing or one to be implemented.
+Similar to Scrum User Stories **feature** should be well aligned description with general goals
+of the project.

+**task**

+Task belongs to **feature** and is just simply a detailed task.

 ## Submitting a pull request

 - Fork and clone the repository